Fan of Ambiguous Endings

 I grew up on fairy and folk tales.
 My mother read them to me all the time—the original versions, not the sugary, Disney ones, although I read my share of those as well.
 Suffice to say I’m not always on the hunt for a happy ending.
 I enjoy happy endings, of course.
 It felt great when Elizabeth finally married Mr. Darcy, but I don’t need a happy ending.
 I don’t mind contemplating a story once I’ve finished it, backtracking and following the breadcrumbs left by the author: hints of what the message or moral or theme might be.
 I enjoy that kind of reading, the kind I have to mentally chew in order to digest.
 But I also love reading stories I don’t have to work so hard to understand.
 I just read Storm Front by Jim Butcher, which was pure adrenaline, pure fun.
 Those kinds of books are fantastic in between more dense reading.

 Lately, I’ve been writing short stories, but maybe a more accurate tag for them would be modern fairy tales and/or ghost stories.
-What I’ve noticed is that each of these stories has an ambiguous ending, except for maybe “The Seed,” which tends towards a happier one.
-But the others end in a place where the story might continue after the words disappear on the page.
-I also like a little bit of darkness in stories, especially in fairy tales, and I enjoy experimenting with this type of fiction.
+What I’ve noticed is that each of these stories has an ambiguous endings, where the story might continue after the words disappear on the page.
+I also like a little bit of darkness, especially in fairy tales, and I enjoy experimenting with this type of fiction.

 “Amatheia kept chests full of bones.
 Swimming idly, she swept her fingers along cheek bones, angular jaws, milk-white clavicles and ribs.
 She traced jagged teeth once covered by soft mouths, pondered the hollows where eyes once gazed.
 She remembered each man and woman, how easily she tempted them with promises of gold or the gift of her body.
 Some professed loyalty and love if only she’d kiss them.
 Whatever you want, her kisses said.
 Haunted, they whispered how she had answered their prayers, until gratitude turned to struggle as they sank deep into her cold realm.